LAM-IJLRA/ijlra_cheat_sheets/docs/ijlra.md

 - Connect to the lab [room reservation service](http://www.dalembert.upmc.fr/grr/week_all.php?area=2) with your d'Alembert intranet credentials.

-## Crous (restaurant)
+## Crous (University restaurant)

+Only available if you have a Sorbonne University or CNRS work contract.
 Once you have an Annuaire UPMC account:

+- Grab a copy of your work contract and your ID card or passport.

-- Go to the Crous building (see map on home page) with an ID card or passport.
+- Go to the Crous building (see map on home page).
 Find the help desk (to your right as you enter).

 - (optional) Install the [Izly app](https://www.izly.fr/) on your smartphone and link your account.